 There is no way to know how quickly you will receive your money.
 Since you are likely filing a claim based on your insurance coverage, this process could take weeks or months before they approve a payout.
-Also, they could deny your claim or require additional documentation.
-This causes delays, and it could be longer before you receive the money.
+Furthermore, they could deny your claim or require additional documentation.
+This causes delays, and it could be longer before you receive the payment.

 Insurers must either settle or deny your claim within 90 days, according to the Florida Department of Financial Services.
 These deadlines may vary by state.